its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 Unit tests are written using the [Jasmine](https://jasmine.github.io/) BDD framework.

+NOTE for MAC OS users: Before running tests locally, set Safari to always show scroll bars as our tests depend on scroll bars to be visible (refer to https://support.apple.com/en-nz/guide/mac-help/mchlp1225/mac for instructions.)

 To run all JavaScript unit tests in the CLI and see the results there, simply run the `test` task:

 `yarn run test`